 I didn’t have much education; high school mostly, same as my dad.
 My parents had dreams for both my brother and I to go to college and become immensely successful as businessmen or lawyers.
 Guess we weren’t really cut out for that.
 Both of us wound up as what Dad always referred to as Knights of the Highway.
 At least, that’s how they were regarded when he started driving in the 1950’s.
 Truck drivers were typically respected and admired back then.
 If you were broke down on the side of the road, a semi pulling over was a welcome sight.
 Kind of like a prayer being answered in a bleak circumstance.
 If fact, I have a story to tell about Dad being a Good Samaritan that is amazing.
 I’ll share that down the road, so to speak.

 I graduated from Alhambra High in 1975 and enrolled at Glendale Community College.
 I had no real direction in life, but at least I attempted to get some higher education.
 I managed to get close to degree status, but pretty much focused on the wrong things.
-Typical for a young man with little direction.
+Typical for a young man with no practical rudder or compass.
 I bounced around from job to job, barely maintaining an existence, but I was maintaining.
 I tried warehousing, carpet installation, swimming pool service, etc. Jack of all trades at an early age, master of none.

 My employment in swimming pool maintenance came to a screaming halt when I was driving Dad’s ’68 Mustang and someone pulled in front of me and stopped in the middle of an intersection.
 I went from 45 mph to zero in about 1.3 seconds.
 The impact screwed up my back and I was out of a job for the next nine months.